IBM/cp4ba-client-onboarding-scenario/23.0.2/CloudPakDeployerSeparateMachine.md

 - bring your own CP4BA 23.0.2 IF002 or newer Enterprise deployment authoring environment deployed via [Cloud Pak Deployer](https://ibm.github.io/cloud-pak-deployer/30-reference/configuration/cp4ba/) with at least the following capabilities: Business Applications, Automation Decision Services, Workflow, Business Automation Insights, Process Federation Server.

-Once you have a suitable environment proceed to the chapter [Import Instructions](#import-instructions)

 ### 2. Machine to start the deployment from